ahayzen/folderbox/README.md

 # Installation

-Run the `install.sh` for an automated install, this creates the common and containers folders and symlinks the `devbox` script.
+Run the `install.sh` for an automated install, this creates the common and containers folders in `~/.local/share/com.ahayzen.devbox` and symlinks the `devbox` script into `~/.local/bin`.

 # Format